adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 > {: .language-bash}
 {: .callout}

-## Excercise: Find an example API URL and its HTTP method
+## Exercise: Find an example API URL and its HTTP method
 >
 > Find an existing API.
 Do a quick web search for anything +"API"
 >